 Sambodhi Parayan Shala

 Paramita was opened in 2005 and Upaya in 2016.
 They are used for workshops and conferences, between them accommodating 120 people, as well as including halls for meetings.
 Upaya was featured on the cover page of the centenary edition of the journal of the Indian Institute of Architecture, titled ‘The Architecture of Happiness’.

 Nagarjuna Training Institute Building

 This facility was opened in 1998 and is the centre of the educational activities.
-It consists of a large library, classrooms, a computer room, and offices for teaching staff.
+It consists of a large library, classrooms, a computer room, and offices for the teaching staff.

 Grudrakuta and Bodhichitta Student Residences

 Adhisthana and Shakyakula Guest houses

 These are used as guest houses and accommodation for small retreats, connected with Sambodhi Parayan Shala.